USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_configure_linux_environment.md

   - [Building CMAQ for GNU using libraries that support compressed netCDF4](CMAQ_UG_tutorial_build_library_gcc_support_nc4.md)
   - [Building CMAQ for Intel using libraries that support compressed netCDF4](CMAQ_UG_tutorial_build_library_intel_support_nc4.md)

+After successfull completion of this tutorial, the user is now ready to proceed to the CMAQ Installation & Benchmarking Tutorial

+If you have a different compiler than what was used in the tutorials above, then you can use the scripts below.

 ### Install scripts for classic NetCDF